What Exactly Is Pond Filtration?

 Clear water is the goal.
 Now how do we achieve that?

-Probably most of you realize that backyard ponds need filtration.
+Probably you realize that most backyard ponds need some type of filtration.
 Filtration comes in all sorts of forms however -- maybe not what you have pictured in your mind either!

 -------------------------------